rothej/jh_facial_recog_lock/README.md

 ## Client Hardware Setup <a name="hw-setup"></a>

-The Raspberry Pi client and hardware should be connected as follows:
+The Raspberry Pi client-side hardware should be connected as follows:

 ![Raspberry Pi Client Picture](.ref/rpi-client.png)